Skip to main content

 • Block and mega block prints for scale context

-• Inferred buy versus sell leaning from NBBO, understanding it is a model, not a confession
+• Inferred buy versus sell leaning from NBBO, understanding it's a model, not a confession

 • Price-level volume and markers such as point of control and value area, to compare hidden liquidity with visible support and resistance

 Dark pool analysis is easy to overfit.
 I treat it as one lens.
 If dark pool accumulation aligns with constructive flow and stable Tide, I investigate further.
-If it conflicts, I downgrade my confidence and wait for confirmation from price.
+If it conflicts, I downgrade my confidence and wait for price to confirm.
+I'll be honest — I haven't tested the dark pool data on crypto or forex pairs, so I can't vouch for its usefulness outside equities.
+For a broader take on institutional dark pool trading signals, there's a separate deep-dive you can cross-reference.

 Pineify Dark Pool intelligence view with block trade feed, volume profile, and institutional price levels